-Name of site Description How it meets the criteria in the Framework E. Pastoral This is an L shaped pastoral field located off Vicarage The site is very close to Field above Road, set on the south east side of Napton Hill.
-It sits the community it Quincy above a new residential development by AC Lloyd and serves.
-Meadows rises a further 14 metres or more to the road.
-It is b) It is demonstrably Development deemed to be of high importance to the integrity of the special to the local character and appearance of the village and is therefore community in terms of highly sensitive to development. the visual amenity it offers inwards and It provides an important gap in the centre of the village outwards, providing a when viewed from multiple locations within and towards gap in the built up the village and particularly when viewed from the south areas of the village and east (identified under Section 8 Important Views as View creating a strong link, 5 (from Danils Hill).
-As well as affording very strong both visually and visual links from Vicarage Road and School Hill across the physically, to the lower part of the village towards the open countryside countryside beyond. beyond, it also provides views of Shuckburgh Hill and c) It contributes other local settlements including Priors Marston and positively to the local Hellidon distinctiveness and character and is not an There is a public footpath, SM42c, crossing the field from extensive tract of land. top to bottom, which connects through to Fell's Lane to the south east.
+Name of site Description Hc ow it meets the criteria in the Framework E. Pastoral Field above Quincy Meadows Development This is an L shaped pastoral field located off Vicarage Road, set on the south east side of Napton Hill.
+It sits above a new residential development by AC Lloyd and rises a further 14 metres or more to the road.
+It is deemed to be of high importance to the integrity of the character and appearance of the village and is therefore highly sensitive to development. a) b) The site is very close to the community it serves.
+It is demonstrably special to the local community in terms of the visual amenity it It provides an important gap in the centre of the village when viewed from multiple locations within and towards the village and particularly when viewed from the south east (identified under Section 8 Important Views as View 5 (from Dannells Hill).
+As well as affording very strong visual links from Vicarage Road and School Hill across the lower part of the village towards the open countryside beyond, it also provides views of Shuckburgh Hill and other local settlements including Priors Marston and Hellidon There is a public footpath, SM42c, crossing the field from top to bottom, which connects through to Fell's Lane to c) offers inwards and outwards, providing a gap in the built up areas of the village and creating a strong link, both visually and physically, to the countryside beyond. the south east.
 In late 2018 a planning application was made to develop the western part of this site for five dwellings.
 This application was dismissed on appeal.
 (Appeal Reference: APP/J3720/W/19/3222541) The main reason for refusal was the effect such development would have on the character and appearance of the area, with particular regard to the green space along the public footpath between Vicarage Road and Fell's Lane.
 The appeal inspector also recorded that this existing green link is a feature that contributes positively to the local distinctiveness of the area and said that evidence indicates that it is enjoyed by village residents and other users of the footpath.
 It provides a visual and physical link between the village and open countryside beyond.
-This fact was also recognised by the Inspector who considered the AC Lloyd planning appeal in 2013 and who made retention of this open space a recommendation of that particular planning permission (Ref 13/02690/FUL).
+This fact was also recognised by the Inspector who considered the AC Lloyd planning appeal in 2012 and who made retention of this open space a in 2013 and who made retention of this open space a recommendation of that particular planning permission (Ref 13/02690/FUL).
 In addition to facilitating excellent views, this tract of land also provides a wildlife corridor.
 It transects the built-up area of the village connecting the proposed local green spaces A & C and the surrounding countryside, to the upper parts of Napton Hill.